-How did this firm opposition to the the right thing, and drastically lower official safe EFM exposure limit, at least for children, come about?
+How did this firm opposition to doing the the right thing, i.e. drastically lowering the official safe EFM exposure limit, at least for children, come about?
 We don't have to look hard in order to find probable explanation.
 In human affairs, the truth is not the only thing that matters, and sometimes it matters less than other "factors".

 More about the factors beyond the EMF safety status quo politics on the following page.